New World crops

-New World crops are those crops, food and otherwise, that were native to the New World (mostly the Americas) before 1492 AD and not found in the Old World before that time.
+New World crops are those crops, food and otherwise, that are native to the New World (mostly the Americas) and were not found in the Old World before 1492 AD.
 Many of these crops are now grown around the world and have often become an integral part of the cuisine of various cultures in the Old World.
-Notable among these crops are the Three Sisters: maize, winter squash, and climbing beans.
+Notable among them are the "Three Sisters": maize, winter squash, and climbing beans.

 List of crops

 Timeline of cultivation

 The new world developed agriculture by at least 8000 BC.
 The following table shows when each New World crop was first domesticated.

 Dissemination to the Old World

 The transfer of people, crops, precious metals, and diseases from the Old World to the New World and vice versa is called the Columbian Exchange.